marco-kramer/marco-kramer.github.io/_pages/CV.md

 Head of institute: Prof Jochen Vollmann<br>

 <b>2012-2017: Bachelor of Arts (B.A.) in Philosophy</b><br>
+Thesis: Das Suizidverbot in Kants Grundlegung zur Metaphysik der Sitten: eine kritische Analyse [The prohibition on suicide in Kant’s Groundwork of the Metaphysics of Morals: a critical analysis]<br>
+Supervisor: Prof Maria-Sibylla Lotter
 Ruhr-University Bochum, Germany<br>
-Bachelor’s thesis: Das Suizidverbot in Kants Grundlegung zur Metaphysik der Sitten: eine kritische Analyse [The prohibition on suicide in Kant’s Groundwork of the Metaphysics of Morals: a critical analysis]<br>

 <b>2010-2017: State Examination in Medicine</b><br>
 Ruhr-University Bochum & University of Bonn, Germany